danwells96/ARISES/ARISES/Display/BifocalBreakdown.md

 ## ChartBase Setup
 The bifocal display consists of three parts:
-  * Leftside view containers
+  * Leftside view container
   * Main graph section
-  * Rightside view containers
+  * Rightside view container

 ## Left & Right Sideview Containers
 Each of the side view containers has three subviews of type CustomView (UIView) which are customized to show colours bands as a background.